Afro-Turks: History

-Today
+In June 2020, the Afro-Turk Association organized one of many worldwide marches for Black Lives Matter in İzmir in response to the murder of George Floyd.

+Geography

-Areas with significant populations of Afro-Turks are in Turkey's Aegean and Marmara Region, especially Istanbul, İzmir, Aydın and Muğla provinces.
+Areas with significant populations of Afro-Turks are in Turkey's Aegean and Marmara region, especially Istanbul, İzmir, Aydın and Muğla provinces.
 People of African ancestry also live in some villages and municipalities of Antalya and Adana provinces.
 Some of the descendants of the African settlers remain, mixed with the rest of the population in these areas and many migrated to larger cities.
 Migration and assimilation make it difficult to estimate the number of Afro-Turks.